 Dance and Ballet lessons are by no means cheap extracurricular activities to pursue.
 In the beginning, paying for one lesson a week, a leotard some tights and a pair of ballet shoes may not break the bank, but as your child progresses so will the amount of zero’s you type into your internet banking transfers.

-The average cost dance studios across America charge for one-hour group dance lessons taken once a week by a child or teenager is $61 billed on a monthly basis (based on 2019-2020 advertised fees).
+The average amount dance studios across America charge for a one-hour group dance lessons taken once a week by a child or teenager is $61 billed on a monthly basis (based on 2019-2020 advertised fees).

 Most schools only offer monthly payment plans with discounts for attending multiple lessons.
 Some schools create fee caps, meaning you will only pay a certain amount for an unlimited amount of lessons each month.
 Some of these plans start for as little as $200 a month and can go all the way up to $500 per month.